Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 If the type of `e` is non-nullable, not-null assertion expression `e!!` has no effect.

-The type of non-null assertion expression is the [non-nullable][Nullable types] variant of the type of `e`.
+The type of not-null assertion expression is the [non-nullable][Nullable types] variant of the type of `e`.

 > Note: this type may be non-denotable in Kotlin and, as such, may be [approximated][Type approximation] in some situations with the help of [type inference][Type inference].